DevMountain/framework-shop/README.md

 * Open `src/components/Details/Details.js`.
 * Import `Link` from `react-router-dom`.
 * Update the `h3` element to link to the `Shop` component.
+* `.find` the correct `product` from `products`
+  * Using `match`, return the single product based on the route.
+    * Hint: Add a `console.log` that logs `match`.
+Then go into the interface and click on a route from the landing page.
+If you open the browser's developer tools, you should see `match` get logged.
+Look around this object for any useful property that can indicate what product we need to display information for.
+  * Once you have that property value from `match` use it in combination with a `find` method to return a single object.
+    * Hint: Use `find` on `sproducts`.
+Return the product whose `name` is equal to the `name` in our route.
 * Use the `product` object that gets passed in as a paramter to the `Details` function to update all the commented out sections to the correct property value.
   * Hint: Add a `console.log` just above the `const` in the `Details` function of the value of `product`.
 Then go into the interface and click on a route from the landing page.
 If you open the browser's developer tools, you should see a log that shows an object.
 If you don't see an object, your `.find` is working incorrectly in `mapStateToProps`.
 * Create an `addToCartAndRedirect` function above the `return` of the `Details` function: